splunk/docker-splunk/docs/SUPPORT.md

 ## Contact
 Splunk Support only provides support for the single instance Splunk Validated Architectures (S-Type), Universal Forwarders and Heavy Forwarders.
 For all other configurations, [contact Splunk Professional Services](https://www.splunk.com/en_us/support-and-services.html).

-If you have additional questions or need more support, you can:
+For additional support, you can:
 * Post a question to [Splunk Answers](http://answers.splunk.com).
-* Join the [#docker](https://splunk-usergroups.slack.com/messages/C1RH09ERM/) room in the [Splunk Slack channel](http://splunk-usergroups.slack.com).
+* [Join us on Slack](https://docs.splunk.com/Documentation/Community/1.0/community/Chat#Join_us_on_Slack) and post in the [#docker](https://splunk-usergroups.slack.com/messages/C1RH09ERM/) channel.

-* If you are a Splunk Enterprise customer with a valid support entitlement contract and have a Splunk-related question, you can also open a support case on the <https://www.splunk.com/> support portal
+If you are a Splunk Enterprise customer with a valid support entitlement contract and have a Splunk-related question, you can
+* Open a support case on the <https://www.splunk.com/> support portal.

 ## Support violation
 In the following conditions, Splunk Support reserves the right to deem your installation unsupported and not provide assistance when issues arise:
-* You do not have an active support contract
+* You do not have an active support contract.
-* You are running Splunk Enterprise/Splunk Universal Forwarder in a container on a platform not officially supported by Splunk
+* You are running Splunk Enterprise and/or Splunk Universal Forwarder in a container on a platform not officially supported by Splunk.
-* You are using features not officially supported by Splunk
+* You are using features not officially supported by Splunk.

-In the event you fall into an unsupported state, you may find support on Splunk Answers, or through the open source communities found in this [docker-splunk](https://github.com/splunk/docker-splunk) GitHub project or the related [splunk-ansible](https://www.github.com/splunk/splunk-ansible) GitHub project.
+In the event you fall into an unsupported state, you may find support on [Splunk Answers](http://answers.splunk.com) or through the open-source communities found on GitHub for this [docker-splunk](https://github.com/splunk/docker-splunk) project or the related [splunk-ansible](https://www.github.com/splunk/splunk-ansible) project.